 New years are notorious for empty money resolutions.
 We decide we’re going to set some lofty goal of saving $10,000 with no real method behind it, and go balls-to-the-wall on saving for all of 18 seconds before life gets in the way.

 No more.
 The buck stops here.

-Here are my top tips on smashing your new year’s money resolutions – and some more info on a super fun January challenge I’m running to help you kickstart your 2021.
+Here are my top tips on smashing your new year’s money resolutions in a safe, sustainable and healthy way.

 1. Get specific

 An all-too-common mistake is simply saying you’ll “start saving money” or “spend less this year” without getting specific.
 Break down what you’re going to do, why you’re going to do it, and what will happen when you do it.
 There’s no point saying you’re going to stop buying shoes or you’re going to spend less on coffee.
 All those statements guarantee is that you’ll suddenly start seeing amazing shoes everywhere you look, and that you’ll be starting every week vowing to drink homemade coffee and ultimately get nowhere because the goal has no substance.